Base32 Encoder/Decoder

 - Multiple Base32 Variants:Support for RFC 4648 Standard, Hex, and Crockford Base32 encodings.

-- Real-Time Processing:Instant conversion as you type with live validation feedback.
+- Real-Time Processing:Instant conversion as you type with live feedback.

 - Drag & Drop Interface:Modern file upload with visual feedback and smart file detection.